nuxeo-sandbox/marketplace-nuxeo-dam-dashboard/README.md

-# Nuxeo DAM Dashboard Sample MP
+# Nuxeo DAM Dashboard Sample NP

 This repository is for building the Nuxeo DAM Dashboard.